origamitower/purr/design/idea/0001-modules.md

 - The application description format is not defined;
 - Threat modelling;
 - What happens if people plug values from different implementations into some function?
+- Deploying the same module with different configurations side-by-side;